catka/m2gi-mobile/README.md

 If the user forgets the password they also have the option of resetting their password.

 ##### Form advanced validation
-On registering on the app with an email/password, a custom form validator is used to check the matching of the two passwords.
+On registering on the app with an email/password, a custom form validator is used to check the matching of the two passwords (see src/app/validators/matching-password-validator.ts)

 #### Google